SC Workers’ Comp – Permanent and Partial Disability Claims

 The amount of money you can receive in a permanent partial disability workers' compensation claim will depend on various factors, including the classification of your injuries and severity.
 Your doctor's diagnosis and the rating of your injury can play a big part in how much money you may receive in payments for your disability.
 Other factors that the insurer can consider are the work you can do in light of your injuries and the amount of money you can earn compared to your income before the workplace accident.

-When you are an injured worker with a permanent partial disability, you can expect that you will not receive 100 percent of your compensation as you can still earn a living in some capacity.
+However, if you are an injured worker with a permanent partial disability, you can expect that you will not receive 100 percent of your compensation as you can still earn a living in some capacity.
 However, you are likely eligible to receive benefit payments based on the seriousness of your injury and how it limits your ability to work now and in the future.

 What Timeline Can You Expect for Payment on a Work Comp Claim?